Free Shipping | 30 Day Returns | Mix & Match Sitewide

 7. Secure any dangling straps so they don't get caught in structures or machinery.

-There is no such thing as a predetermined or mandated expiration date on fall protection harnesses.
-Neither OSHA nor ANSI have current codes or standards that set a specific time period for taking a harness out of service.
-Even most manufacturers will not suggest how long a harness will last.
+There is no predetermined or mandated expiration date for fall protection harnesses.
+Neither OSHA nor ANSI have established codes or standards that specify a set time period for taking a harness out of service.
+In fact, most manufacturers do not provide a recommended lifespan for harnesses either.
+The condition of the harness should be assessed regularly based on wear, damage, and manufacturer guidelines rather than a fixed expiration date.

 In fact, the only person who can truly determine when a harness is due for removal is you or your competent, trained inspector.
 More important than who determines its end of life is what determines it.

-Ultimately, the decision to retire a safety harness is up to you, once you’ve clearly evaluated the effectiveness of the harness.
-As long as it passes your user inspection, both daily and annually, by your competent person, you are fine to use these products.
+Ultimately, the decision to retire a safety harness is up to you, once you’ve thoroughly evaluated its condition and effectiveness.
+As long as it passes your daily and annual user inspections by a competent person, you can continue using the harness.
+It's important to ensure that it remains in good working condition to maintain safety standards.

-The lifespan for fall protection equipment really depends on what personal protective equipment you are looking at.
-Different types of personal protective equipment fall under different guidelines.
+The lifespan of fall protection equipment largely depends on the type of personal protective equipment (PPE) in question, as different types fall under different guidelines.

 ○ First, always be sure to follow manufacturer recommendations.
-If the label says it must be replaced after a specific date, make sure it is replaced regardless of the condition.
+If the label indicates that the equipment must be replaced after a specific date, it’s crucial to replace it, regardless of its condition.
+Manufacturers set these dates based on safety standards, and continuing to use the equipment beyond that timeframe can compromise its effectiveness.

-○ When inspecting your fall arrest equipment, take a good look at the material and the hardware.
-If anyone notices fading of the webbing or pitting of the metal components, it may be time to take the harness out of service.
-In addition, if any of the hardware and attachments, such as D-Rings, belts, and buckles, appear to be damaged or worn down, replace your safety harness.
+○ When inspecting your fall arrest equipment, carefully examine both the material and hardware.
+If you notice any fading of the webbing or pitting on the metal components, it's a sign that the harness may need to be taken out of service.
+Additionally, if any of the hardware or attachments—such as D-rings, belts, or buckles—appear damaged or worn, it's time to replace the safety harness to ensure continued protection.
+Regular checks help maintain the integrity and reliability of the equipment.

 ○ If your safety harness has been exposed to moisture, fumes, or daylight that gradually damages the nylon fibers to the point of breaking, it’s best to replace it.

-Pre-use check – this is carried out by the user at the beginning of each shift to check there are no visible or surface defects.
-Any defects should be brought to the attention of your employer.
+Pre-use check: This is carried out by the user at the beginning of each shift to ensure there are no visible or surface defects.
+Any defects found should be immediately reported to your employer.
+Regular pre-use checks are essential to maintaining safety and ensuring that equipment is in proper working condition before use.

-Detailed inspection – A formally recorded inspection should be undertaken at least every 6 months.
-However, for frequently used equipment it is suggested that this is increased to at least every three months, particularly when the equipment is used in arduous environments (eg, demolition, scaffolding)
+Detailed inspection: A formally recorded inspection should be conducted at least every 6 months.
+However, for equipment that is frequently used, it's recommended to increase this to at least every 3 months, especially when the equipment is used in demanding environments (e.g., demolition, scaffolding).
+Regular detailed inspections help identify wear and tear that could compromise safety, ensuring the equipment remains reliable and compliant.

 The need for and frequency of interim inspections will depend on use.